 Smart Growth: While development in existing communities can be difficult, infill in the right places has positive benefits of increased inclusivity and economic strength.
-For the ninth year in a row, Chittenden County has exceeded its 2018 ECOS Plan goal of 80% of development occurring in planned growth areas.
-In 2020, 419 of 508 units (82%) were in areas planned for growth.
+The most recent land use data (2016-2020) indicates that Chittenden County has exceeded its 2018 ECOS Plan goal of 80% of development occurring in planned growth areas with 87% of new development going into these areas.